 -

-Spring 2018 / Fall 2018 / Spring 2019
+Spring 2018 / Fall 2018 / Spring 2019 / Fall 2021

 Through selected reading and writing assignments, students examine ethical and social issues in the context of business decision-making processes.
-Focuses on critical thinking, analytical writing and oral presentation.
-Taught as a writing workshop, the course emphasizes effective communication with professional and non-technical audiences.
+Focuses on critical thinking, revision, analytical writing and oral presentation.
+Taught as a writing seminar, the course emphasizes effective communication with professional and non-technical audiences.
 May be repeated up to 6 total credit hours.
 Department enforced prerequisite: WRTG 1150 or equivalent (completion of lower-division writing requirement).